mnjm/mnjm.github.io/content/about/index.md

 I'm a **Software Engineer** based in Bengaluru, India, specializing in **Computer Vision and Deep Learning**.
 My interests extend to AI, Sensor Fusion, Motion Capturing, Linux and FOSS.

 ### **Approach**
 I find great satisfaction in serving as a force multiplier within the teams I collaborate with.
 Central to my approach are core values such as sharing knowledge, providing constructive feedback, and embracing rapid iterations.
-By embodying these principles, I aim to amplify the collective efforts of the team, fostering an environment where everyone can contribute effectively and excel together.

 ### **Coding**
 I'm passionate about coding, finding beauty in well-crafted code.
 While not every codebase ignites joy, finely crafted, well-engineered software certainly does.
 This drives my motivation – well-crafted code.
 And a big believer in Code Review and Open Source